Basic Art Supplies: All the Things You Need to Get Started with Painting

 Have you always wanted to learn how to paint but not sure about a few things, like what are the materials used in painting art, how much do they cost or where to get them from?

-Have you been bested out by the tons of different options available in the market and can’t decide which one to pick and which to not?
-If yes, then this article is for you!
+Have you been overwhelmed by the tons of different options available in the market and can’t decide which one to pick and which to not?
+If yes, then this article is for you (or skip ahead and watch the video below)!

 When going to shop for art supplies, it’s perfectly normal to feel confused and overwhelmed by the endless options, but what’s important to remember is that you don’t have to spend a fortune to get your hands on some pretty basic painting supplies, especially when looking for painting materials for beginners.
 It’s always a better idea to go for more affordable options instead of professional grade supplies that might actually blow your budget!